anandngn/tmppub/Course3_SF/Final/Writeup.md

-# Track objects over time with a Kalman Filter

-# Initialize, update and delete tracks

-# Associate measurements to tracks with nearest neighbor association

-# SWBAT fuse measurements from lidar and camera

-# Evaluate and plot results

-# Write up findings

-You are nearly done!
-To complete the final project, please answer the following questions in a write-up in pdf or markdown format:

 ### Write a short recap of the four tracking steps and what you implemented there (EKF, track management, data association, camera-lidar sensor fusion).
 Which results did you achieve?
 Which part of the project was most difficult for you to complete, and why?